 There were no agreements signed for earlier projects.
 Which means ongoing work with no deadline.
 And late payments.

 And the other projects: still waiting for content and approvals.
 Still waiting for replies to messages I sent 2 weeks ago.
 Still waiting to figure out what was I thinking.

 What to do today: Make improvements

 I’m improving my processes as I go/grow but I found tips from seasoned bosses on how to work with clients, what to say when they be trippin’, and created a library full of scripts and templates to make my job/life easier.

 I added clauses to my info packets, agreements, and welcome packets:

-When content or payment is late, stop work.
+When content or payment is late – I stop working.

-Need extra work that’s not part of the project = wait until the end and if you still need it, extra fees.
+Need extra work that’s not part of the project – wait until the end and if you still need it, I’ll send a separate invoice.

-Have planned trips coming up = Let me know and we’ll get started when you get back.
+Have planned trips coming up – have a safe trip and we’ll get started when you get back.

 Sign up for Streamline in 7 – Free email course